bafflerbach/test_software_carpentry/_episodes/04-MASTMLworkflows.md

 For example the [Citrination](https://citrination.com/users/sign_in){:target="_blank"} web tool which focuses on random forest models.

 If you have a little more programming background you may be interested to check out the [github page](https://github.com/uw-cmg/MAST-ML){:target="_blank"} for the code below to see a bit about how it’s structured.
 There is usually ongoing efforts in the Skunkworks to improve and add features to MAST-ML so if this is something you might be interested in let us know!

-This module serves as a continuation of Module 3: Introduction to MAST-ML.
-In that module students learn the basics of running MAST-ML through a Jupyter Notebook.
-In this module we will expand upon that initial understanding and practice making the kinds of edits and modifications to a workflow that might occur during research.

 > ## Readings
 > For more detailed information on the structure of MAST-ML please see the [MAST-ML Documentation](https://mastmldocs.readthedocs.io/en/latest/).